 OTHER AGENCIES ROLES AND RESPONSIBILITIES

-- From time to time, the SENCo may request further support from other agencies including: Speech and Language Therapists (SALT), Specialist teachers, Educational Psychologists (EP), Physiotherapists, Occupational Therapists (OT), Paediatricians, and Specialist Nurses.
-Their role is to provide more in depth information to support the SENCO with all aspects of SEND.
+- From time to time, the ANL/SENDCo may request further support from other agencies including: Speech and Language Therapists (SALT), Specialist teachers, Educational Psychologists (EP), Physiotherapists, Occupational Therapists (OT) and School Nurses.
+Their role is to provide more in depth information to support the ANL/SENDCo with all aspects of SEND.

 - A Speech and Language Therapist may visit the school to see your child or see you both in clinic to carry out an assessment of speech difficulties and language acquisition

-- Paediatrician/School Nurse are specialists in the development of children.
+- School Nurses are specialists in the development of children.
 They are able to provide support and advice to you and school.
-This may include specialist advice and support for medical needs such as Diabetes.
+This may include specialist advice and support for medical needs such as Diabetes, sleep difficulties and toiletting.

 - Child and Adolescent Mental Health Services (CAMHS)are based in community locations and is a multi-disciplinary team.
 Waiting times for counselling can be lengthy.

-- The governing body at Membury has a named governor whose responsibility it is to oversee the provision for SEN.
+- The governing body at Membury has a named governor whose responsibility it is to oversee the provision for SEND.

-- All staff supporting children with SEN have appropriate qualifications; they also attend training when available.
+- All staff supporting children with SEND have appropriate qualifications; they also attend training when available

 HOW WILL THE SCHOOL SUPPORT MY CHILD’S EMOTIONAL, HEALTH AND WELL-BEING NEEDS?